jcolag/entropy-arbitrage/2025-08-04-kadooment.md

 I tried to install a couple of new services---[**Beehive**](https://github.com/muesli/beehive) and [**Jupyter Lab**](https://github.com/jupyterlab/jupyterlab/), most prominently---but didn't get anywhere with them.
 The former wouldn't serve up a working page for whatever reason, and it looks like the project ran out of steam soon after announcing a big rewrite.
 The latter started sending me down a dark road[^1], so I backed away quickly.

-[^1]:  Specifically, it felt like a trip deep into Python's inane reproduction of [DLL Hell](https://en.wikipedia.org/wiki/DLL_hell), and I have to say that "nobody should install Python applications using default Python tools, so you should create virtual environments so that every Python script has its own little universe" feels like an admission of complete failure.
+[^1]:  Specifically, it felt like a trip deep into Python's inane reproduction of {% wiki DLL_hell|DLL Hell|en %}, and I have to say that "nobody should install Python applications using default Python tools, so you should create virtual environments so that every Python script has its own little universe" feels like an admission of complete failure.
 I wonder if this change in direction has humbled the Python evangelists any, where they used to swarm out of the woodwork to tell you about no better language existing...

 #### Feed Reader